Middle Dutch literature

-Middle Dutch literature (1150–1500) is the Dutch literature produced in the Low Countries from the 12th century to the 16th century.
+Middle Dutch literature (1150–1500) is the Dutch literature produced in the Low Countries from the 12th century to the 16th century and written in Middle Dutch.
 It is preceded by only a few fragmentary texts existing in Old Dutch, and it was succeeded by Dutch Renaissance and Golden Age literature.

 Early stages

 In the first stages of Dutch literature, poetry was the predominant form of literary expression.
 In the Low Countries as in the rest of Europe, courtly romance and poetry were popular genres during the Middle Ages.
 The chivalric epic was a popular genre as well, often featuring King Arthur or Charlemagne (Karel) as protagonist (with notable example of Karel ende Elegast, Dutch for "Charlemagne and the elf-spirit/elf-guest").